DustinHartzler/As-Heard-On/readme.txt

 == Frequently Asked Questions ==

-= How do I display the testimonials in the sidebar? =
+= How do I display the album art in the sidebar? =

-Use the built-in widget to display an image randomly pulled from the database.
+Use the built-in widget to display an image(s) randomly pulled from the database.
 Or use the following if you prefer to hand code the PHP:

 `<?php onerandom(); ?>`